mikkohei13/FinBIF-DW/inaturalist.md

   - List additions, updates (persistent id) and deletions (persistent id)

-## See also

-- Annotated photos (5,089 species, 675,000 images) for computer vision training etc.: https://www.kaggle.com/c/inaturalist-challenge-at-fgvc-2017
-- DwCA (400+ MB) of research-grade observations, updated weekly http://www.inaturalist.org/observations/gbif-observations-dwca.zip

-## Notes about the data
+# Notes about the data

 Records have varying CC licenses, or no license at all (=all rights reserved).
 What to do if license is missing, or noncommercial.
 Remove free text fields?
 Save free text into field, which is not downloadable?